 The role of policy lawyer is less scripted by rules of procedure than more traditional roles.
 A policy lawyer crafts a new role for each project rather than take up the same role as would a courtroom litigator.
 One client might ask you to draft a bill to amend existing law; the next might ask you to develop a strategy to create a new insurance system.

 Our students develop their roles in one of our policy teams – trade, health or climate.
 We must specialize to meet our clients’ needs.
 But the skill set our students employ is common to any government, corporate or nonprofit setting.
 Students learn directly from their own work, and they learn vicariously by observing and critiquing other students who are using the same skill sets on very different topics.

 Students in the policy clinic earn 14 credits over the course of two semesters.
 Our goal is for students to draw from core skill sets in order to adapt their policy role to any project or setting.
 We organize our curriculum, supervision methods and evaluation criteria around these three skill sets:

-Strategy & accountability
+Strategy & management

 Whose needs does a policy serve?
 Rarely is there a single public interest, and frequently, policy-making is a contest among many conflicting interests.
 Often, a policy lawyer is accountable to multiple clients or broader constituencies.
 Usually, there are multiple policy choices in play that make choices difficult.
-Our students learn to
+Our students learn to:

 - Manage supervision meetings.